Records and information about land

 For more information on the Land Registry, go to:

-The Registry of Deeds system does not guarantee that any document is valid or has any legal effect.
+The Registry of Deeds system doesn't guarantee that any document is valid or has any legal effect.

 For more information on the Registry of Deeds, go to: